-Our program is specifically aimed at teaching veterans with PTSD and/or TBI the vocation of beekeeping.
+Our program is specifically aimed at teaching veterans and first responders with PTSD and/or TBI the vocation of beekeeping.
 This is primarily a hands-on program where our students learn by doing.

 Our program will run from at latest late April until at least mid-October.
 If the weather warms up early, it could start earlier and if it stays warm later, it will run later.
 We will meet at least weekly during this time.
 It is our goal for our clients to learn as much as possible during their time with us so they can be successful beekeepers at whatever level they wish to pursue.